 Our business is subject to a number of risks and uncertainties that you should understand before making an investment decision.
-For example, we have a history of net losses and our commercial products may not achieve commercial success.
+For example, we have a history of net losses and our products may not achieve commercial success.
 Furthermore, our technologies are in the early stages of development and we may never commercialize a technology or product that will generate meaningful, or any, revenues.
-A portion of our revenue to date has been from government grants.
-Over time, we expect our revenue to shift from being derived primarily from collaborations and government grants to royalties based on licensing of Yield10 traits and/or sales derived from niche crop products based on our technologies, but we may not be successful in achieving this transition.
-As of September 30, 2019, we had an accumulated deficit of \$358.1 million.
+A portion of our revenue to date has been from government research grants.
+Over the next several years, we expect our revenue to shift from being derived primarily from collaborations and government grants to potential revenue-generating collaborations, if any, for the development and commercialization of our novel yield traits in commercial crops.
+As of September 30, 2018, we had an accumulated deficit of \$350,063,000.
 With the exception of 2012, we have incurred losses since our inception.
-We expect to have significant losses and negative cash flow for at least the next several years, as we incur additional costs and expenses for the continued development of our technology, including the ongoing expenses of \$2.9 million at September 30, 2019.
-Our present capital resources are not sufficient to fund our planned operations for a twelve month period, and therefore, raise substantial doubt about our ability to continue as a going concern.
-As a result, our independent registered public accounting firm included an explanatory paragraph in its report on our financial statements as of and for the year ended December 31, 2018 with respect to this uncertainty.
+We expect to have significant losses and negative cash flow for at least the next several years, as we incur additional costs and expenses for the continued development of our technology, including the ongoing expenses of research, development, commercialization and administration.
 Additional risks are discussed more fully in the section entitled "Risk Factors" following this prospectus summary.
 These risks include, but are not limited to, the following: